Portugal laurel is a beautiful evergreen shrub with deep dark green leaves.

 Prunus lusitanica is part of Prunus genus, section Laurocerasus (like cherry laurel) which itself is part of the Rosaceae family.

 It grows in the wild along the Atlantic coast of Portugal and also in the north-west of Africa.
+The life of a Portugal laurel can span a few decades, usually reaching 25 to 30 years old.

 - Portugal laurel is part of the evergreen shrubs group.